ENCOUNTER D&D

 RPG Dice Image.jpg

 Encounter D&D uses the classic Role Playing Game (RPG), Dungeons and Dragons (D&D), as a way to provide a low-entry point, therapeutic gaming experience through imaginative play.
 A group of 3-6 players will be guided through creating a character and setting off on a fantastical adventure full of monsters and intrigue.
-These heroes will work as a team to slay evil creatures, dive into dungeons, solve puzzles, avoid traps, and find treasure!
+These heroes will work as a team to slay evil creatures, delve into dungeons, solve puzzles, avoid traps, and find treasure!
 Sometimes there will be battle encounters, at other times, the story may slow down for fireside chats or engaging other Non-Player Characters (NPCs) in the nearby village.
 The adventure can take many forms.

 • D&D allows for perspective taking, problem solving, cognitive flexibility, creativity, appropriate risk taking, and improvisation.